dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/govern/model-access.md

 - Models in the package with `access: protected` may be referenced by models in the root project, as if they were defined in the same project
 - Models in the package with `access: private` may be referenced by models in the root project, so long as they also have the same `group` config

-When `restrict_access: True`, any `ref` from outside the package to a protected or private model in that package will fail.
+When `restrict-access: True`, any `ref` from outside the package to a protected or private model in that package will fail.
 Only models with `access: public` may be accessed outside the package.

 <File name="dbt_project.yml">